Paradise At 'The Mount'

 Mount Maunganui is situated atop a sand bar that connects Mauao to the mainland, a geographical formation referred to as a tombolo.
-Due to this formation, the residents and visitors of Mount Maunganui have both a harbour side beach known as Pilot Bay and an ocean side beach known as Mt Maunganui.
+Due to this formation, the residents and visitors of Mount Maunganui have both a harbour-side beach known as Pilot Bay and an ocean-side beach known as Mt Maunganui.
 This beach has excellent surf.
-From the base of Mauao, the distance between the harbour and ocean is roughly 300 meters.
+From the base of Mauao, the distance between the harbour and the ocean is roughly 300 meters.

-On either side of Mt Maunganui Beach, the mountain Mauao sits at its western end, and a man made land bridge connecting Leisure Island (Moturiki) at its eastern end.
-This is a short walk from the likes of the twin towers, mount mainstreet and the salt water pools.
-You can choose to walk along the ocean beach side board walk or on the soft sand beaches.
+On either side of Mt Maunganui Beach, the mountain Mauao sits at its western end, and a man-made land bridge connects Leisure Island (Moturiki) at its eastern end.
+This is a short walk from the likes of the Twin Towers, Mount Main Street and the saltwater pools.
+You can choose to walk along the ocean beach side boardwalk or on the soft sand beaches.

-Once a upon a time it was used as a Māori pā.
+Once upon a time, it was used as a Māori pā.
 When walking around the base track the remains of trenches can be seen in the ridges, as well as ancient shell middens.
-Today, it is open to the public all year round, and remains a popular place for locals and visitors to either walk around, or climb up.
+Today, it is open to the public all year round and remains a popular place for locals and visitors to either walk around or climb up.
 From the summit, a long stretch of coastline can be seen in either direction, as well as the Pacific Ocean, Kaimai ranges and Tauranga City.

 There was once a hill with no name who lived on the edge of the Hautere forest.
 This nameless was a pononga (slave) to the great chiefly mountain, Otanewainuku.
 To the southwest was the shapely form of Puwhenua, a beautiful hill, clothed in all the fine greens of the ferns and shrubs and trees of the forest of Tane.